In the Jailhouse Now (album)

-In the Jailhouse Now is an album by Willie Nelson and Webb Pierce that was released in 1982 on the Columbia label (PC 38095).
+In the Jailhouse Now is an album by Willie Nelson and Webb Pierce, released in 1982 on the Columbia label.
+Richard Manuel contributed to the album.

+Critical reception

+Robert Christgau noted that "some of these remakes sound tougher and more vibrant than the originals...
+And the originals are honky-tonk standards for a reason."

 AllMusic gave the album four-and-a-half stars.
 Critic Eugene Chadbourne praised the combination of different vocal styles: "Emotion is where the two really come together; they mean every word they say, and they put the lyrics across with the sentimental and meaningful spirit that is the essence of all great country & western."